Epimedium

 Where Epimediums Come From

 In the wild Epimediums are found in woodlands of China, Japan and eastern parts of Europe.
 The flowers, which can be white, yellow or reddish pink they resemble little school caps.
-Some are topped with long spurs making them look like four-cornered hats, hence the common name 'Bishop's mitre' or 'Bishop's hat'.
+Some are topped with long spurs making them look like four-cornered hats hence the common name 'Bishop's mitre' or 'Bishop's hat'.
 The flowers are carried on wiry, thread-like, branched stems that dance above a mound of low, spreading, oval, leathery leaves.
 Some varieties have evergreen leaves, others have leaves that die back in autumn.

 Epimediums In The Garden